 - 1. Screw the antenna onto the LoRaWAN Module - 2.
 Mount the LoRaWAN Module close to the device you wish to monitor - 3.
 Connect the VE.Direct cable between devices - 4.
-Connect the DC Power (8V 68V, looking to the module with green connector below of the module, the positive is on the left) - 5.
-After a short wait the LED will blink green indicating that all is OK - 6.
+Connect the DC Power (8V 68V)

+- 5. After a short wait the LED will blink green indicating that all is OK - 6.
 Go to the VRM Portal to add your installation